greghesp/assistant-relay/readMe.md

 - Removed reliance on console commands
 - Completely configurable from a dashboard
 - Access to Google Assistant audio Responses
-- See your Assistant Relay commands on the dashboard (Coming Soon)
+- See your Assistant Relay commands on the dashboard
-- Listen to your history of audio responses (Coming Soon)
+- Listen to your history of audio responses
-- Force visual response from Assistant, pass back to response or view in dashboard (Coming Soon)
-- Sandbox mode to test requests from dashboard (Coming Soon)
+- Sandbox mode to test requests from dashboard

 # Installation